An extreme performance personal computer.

-We utilize closed-loop CPU liquid-cooling for both systems, hence the Deluge name, which allows the Intel Core i5 and i7 processors to be overclocked for maximum speeds.
+We utilize closed-loop CPU liquid-cooling for both systems, hence the Deluge name, which allows the Intel processors run at maximum speeds.
 Single and dual video card configurations are supported as well, using NVIDIA GeForce graphics (in SLI, if two cards are selected).
 Blazing fast solid state drives are available too, along with plenty of memory to keep your games and other applications running smoothly.
 All of this makes the Deluge a must-have PC for the elite who push their rigs to the very limits of performance.

 Recommended Deluge PC Configurations